aslamanver/scm/README.md

 ### Simple Usage

-Create an instance with context, socket server url and device token.
+Create a `SCMessaging` instance with context, socket server url and device token.

 ```java
 SCMessaging scMessaging = new SCMessaging(this, "http://192.168.8.200:3000", "user_token");